brevzin/cpp_proposals/2287_designated_base/designated-base.md

 [5]{.pnum} An unqualified name that is a component name ([expr.prim.id.unqual]) of a _type-specifier_ or _ptr-operator_ of a _conversion-type-id_ is looked up in the same fashion as the _conversion-function-id_ in which it appears.
 If that lookup finds nothing, it undergoes unqualified name lookup; in each case, only names that denote types or templates whose specializations are types are considered.

 ::: addu
-[*]{.pnum} An unqualified name that appears as the _class-or-decltype_ in a _designator_ in a _designated-initializer_list_ ([dcl.init.general]) is looked up in the same fashion as if it were a _conversion-function-id_ in the same context.
+[*]{.pnum} An unqualified name that appears as the _class-or-decltype_ in a _designator_ in a _designated-initializer-list_ ([dcl.init.general]) is looked up in the same fashion as if it were a _conversion-function-id_ in the same context.
 If that lookup finds nothing, it undergoes unqualified name lookup; in each case, only names that denote types or templates whose specializations are types are considered.

 [*Example*:
 ```